What does a Co-op share cost?

 How many shares are available?

-Approximately 2130 shares have been sold to date.
+to date approximately 2130 shares have been sold to approximately 1,800 individuals.
 Our goal to operate the mountain on a long-term basis is to sell 2500 shares, but the Cooperative is allowed to sell up to 3,000 shares.

 How well has the co-op managed the ski area?